kthilt/csc300_prog3/README.md

  @section compile_section Compiling and Usage

- @par Compiling Instructions:
+##Compiling Instructions:
 No special instructions for compiling.
 The program takes as a command line argument the file that will be used for input.

- @par Usage:
-   @verbatim
+##Usage:
    g++ prog3.C
-   @endverbatim